britchey80/presentation/PITCHME.md

  1 file changed, 1 insertion(+)
  create mode 100644 test.txt
 ```
 @[1] (Commit the changes/tracked files.
-This will prompt you to add a commit message)
+This will prompt you to add a commit message using the default editor)
 @[2] (You can add the commit message automatically using "-m")
 @[3-5] (You'll see this output on your initial commit)
 ---